steph-xue/overhacked/README.md

 <br>

 ## Inspiration
 As CS students, attending hackathons is one of our favourite ways to meet new people, find like-minded collaborators, and bring a shippable MVP to life.
-That said, you might end up meeting some people who are a bit too preoccupied with other priorities, like studying, grinding LeetCode, or applying for internships (which, to be fair, is completely valid).
-With this in mind, we wanted to create a game that not only mimics a chaotic energy of a hackathon environment, but also gives players a fun way to brush up on their programming knowledge through a variety of mini-games.
+That being said, you might end up meeting some people who are a bit too preoccupied with other priorities, like studying, grinding LeetCode, or applying for internships (which, to be fair, is completely valid).
+Inspired by the fast-paced gameplay of Overcooked where players race against the clock to complete as many dishes as possible, we wanted to capture the same gameplay in a hackathon-themed experience.
+We wanted to create a game that not only mimics a chaotic energy of a hackathon environment, but also gives players a fun way to brush up on their programming knowledge through a variety of mini-games.
 From object oriented programming (OOP) multiple-choice questions to interactive drag-and-drop challenges, Overhacked! has you covered.

 <br>